metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

-- `cassandra` (Attributes) Cassandra holds all connection parameters for Cassandra datastore.Note that cassandra is now deprecated for visibility store. (see [below for nested schema](#nestedatt--spec--persistence--advanced_visibility_store--cassandra))
+- `cassandra` (Attributes) Cassandra holds all connection parameters for Cassandra datastore.
+Note that cassandra is now deprecated for visibility store. (see [below for nested schema](#nestedatt--spec--persistence--advanced_visibility_store--cassandra))
 - `elasticsearch` (Attributes) Elasticsearch holds all connection parameters for Elasticsearch datastores. (see [below for nested schema](#nestedatt--spec--persistence--advanced_visibility_store--elasticsearch))
-- `name` (String) Name is the name of the datastore.It should be unique and will be referenced within the persistence spec.Defaults to 'default' for default sore, 'visibility' for visibility store,'secondaryVisibility' for secondary visibility store and'advancedVisibility' for advanced visibility store.
+- `name` (String) Name is the name of the datastore.
+It should be unique and will be referenced within the persistence spec.
+Defaults to 'default' for default sore, 'visibility' for visibility store, 'secondaryVisibility' for secondary visibility store and 'advancedVisibility' for advanced visibility store.
 - `password_secret_ref` (Attributes) PasswordSecret is the reference to the secret holding the password. (see [below for nested schema](#nestedatt--spec--persistence--advanced_visibility_store--password_secret_ref))
 - `skip_create` (Boolean) SkipCreate instructs the operator to skip creating the database for SQL datastores or to skip creating keyspace for Cassandra.
 Use this option if your database or keyspace has already been provisioned by an administrator.
 - `sql` (Attributes) SQL holds all connection parameters for SQL datastores. (see [below for nested schema](#nestedatt--spec--persistence--advanced_visibility_store--sql))